Prisoner's dilemma: Axelrod's tournament and successful strategy conditions

-The optimal (points-maximizing) strategy for the one-time PD game is simply defection; as explained above, this is true whatever the composition of opponents (collectively called a "population") may be.
-However, in the iterated-PD game the optimal strategy depends upon the strategies of likely opponents, and how they will react to defections and cooperations.
-Consider, for example, a population where everyone defects every time, except for a single individual following the tit for tat strategy.
-That individual is at a slight disadvantage because of the loss on the first turn.
-In such a population, the optimal strategy for that individual is to defect every time.
-In turn, given a population with a certain percentage of always-defectors and the rest being tit for tat players, the optimal strategy for an individual depends on the percentage and on the amount of iterations played.
+In contrast to the one-time prisoner's dilemma game, the optimal strategy in the iterated prisoner's dilemma depends upon the strategies of likely opponents, how they will react to defections and cooperation, and the discounting of future payoffs.
+For example, if a population consists entirely of players who always defect, except for one who follows the tit-for-tat strategy, that person is at a slight disadvantage because of the loss on the first turn.
+In such a population, the optimal strategy is to defect every time.
+More generally, given a population with a certain percentage of always-defectors with the rest being tit-for-tat players, the optimal strategy depends on the percentage and number of iterations played.